AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 +++

-## Explore solutions using Data Distiller Lambda functions {#lambda-function-solutions}
+## Explore solutions using Data Distiller lambda functions {#lambda-function-solutions}

 Lambda functions are powerful constructs that allow you to implement "programming" like syntax in Data Distiller.
 They can be used to iterate a function over multiple values in an array.